eab-dsvenss/php-laravel-model-generator/README.md

 Each model can be decorated with extras.
 They are specified in the `extras`-array and point to files in `app/config/eab-modelgenerator/extras/<extrasname>.php`

 The extras-file is formatted in the same way as any other modelconfig-file.

+### Library

+By specifying one or the other of `krlove` or `reliese` for the `lib` it is possible to choose which library should be used to generate the models.

+If choosing `krlove` further config need to be set in the corresponding config-file for that dependency.
+The options and details are specified here, <https://github.com/krlove/eloquent-model-generator>

+If instead choosing `reliese`, the config that should be set is instead specified here, <https://github.com/reliese/laravel>

 ## Model config